theodesp/go-shuffled-queue/README.md

 #### `value := queue.Last()`

-Same as pop() but does not mutate the queue.
+Same as Pop() but does not mutate the queue.

 #### `value := queue.Shift()`

-Same as pop() but returns a value with the lowest priority.
+Same as Pop() but returns a value with the lowest priority.

 #### `value := queue.First()`

-Same as shift() but does not mutate the queue.
+Same as Shift() but does not mutate the queue.

 #### `it := queue.Iterator()`